zbalkan/NetBannerNG/docs/GAP_ANALYSIS_SystemBanner_vs_NetBannerNG.md

 ## Executive summary

 - **NetBannerNG** is a **multi-project** architecture with explicit separation between UI app, Windows Service host, and common library.
 It appears designed for operational robustness (service-managed lifecycle, named-pipe communication, shared contracts/helpers).
-- **SystemBanner** appears to be a **single-application-centric** implementation (Windows Forms app) with deployment scripts/MSI and GPO templates, emphasizing practical install/admin usability.
+- **SystemBanner** appears to be a **single-application-centric** implementation (desktop app) with deployment scripts/MSI and GPO templates, emphasizing practical install/admin usability.
 - Both tools target the same core mission: persistent classification banners and GPO-based control on Windows endpoints.
 - The largest delta is **architectural layering and runtime control model** (service + IPC in NetBannerNG vs app + startup registry pattern in SystemBanner), while the largest functional overlap is **classification messaging, custom colors, and multi-monitor AppBar behavior**.